Law enforcement by country: Brazil

-There are three federal police services: the Brazilian Federal Police, the Brazilian Federal Highway Police and the Brazilian Federal Railroad Police, which have been inactive for years.
+There are two active federal police services: the Brazilian Federal Police and the Brazilian Federal Highway Police.
+In addition, the Federal Railroad Police exists on paper but has been inactive for years.
 Each state has Military Police/Polícia Militar and Civil Police/Polícia Civil, both under the command of the state's governor.
 Despite their names, the Military Police are public order police, and the Civil Police investigative police.
 Lastly, more than 1200 cities have Municipal Guards.
 The armed forces have their own provost services.

 Bulgaria

 A number of law enforcement agencies operate in Bulgaria.
 The Ministry of Interior oversees the National Police Service is in charge of regular policing, the Central Office for Combating Organized Crime, which investigates organized crime and terrorism, the National Gendarmerie, and the Border Police Service.
 The National Investigative Service, which investigates serious crimes, is part of the judicial system.

 Burundi

 The National Police of Burundi is the lone civilian police service responsible for law enforcement across the country.
 It is divided into numerous branches including: